DeadlyMagikarps/GoGoDownloader/README.md

   <h4>By: DeadlyMagikarps</h4>
   <p>
     A Python script that allows you to download all of an anime's episodes at once.

-    UPDATES: Updated domain as of 2/26/2024 and requirements.txt modeules for installation.
   </p>

 </div>